warmcat/sai/README.md

    platform they want to provide builds for (ie, inside a systemd-nspawn or VM).

- - The `sai-builder` daemons maintain nailed-up outgoing client wss connections to a central `sai-master`, which manages the ad-hoc collection of builders it finds, and provides a web UI (http/2 and wss2).
+ - The `sai-builder` daemons maintain nailed-up outgoing client wss connections to a central `sai-server`, which manages the ad-hoc collection of builders it finds, and provides a web UI (http/2 and wss2).

 ![sai git flow](./READMEs/sai-ov2.png)

- - When a git repo that wants sai tests is updated, a push hook performs a POST notiftying the Sai master of a new push event which creates an entry in an event sqlite3 database.
-(The master does not need to access the repo that sends the git notification).
-The hook sends the master information about the push and the revision of `.sai.json` from the new commit in the POST body... the master parses that JSON to fill an sqlite3 database with tasks and commandline options for the build on platforms mentioned in `.sai.json`.
+ - When a git repo that wants sai tests is updated, a push hook performs a POST notiftying the Sai server of a new push event which creates an entry in an event sqlite3 database.
+(The server does not need to access the repo that sends the git notification).
+The hook sends the server information about the push and the revision of `.sai.json` from the new commit in the POST body... the server parses that JSON to fill an sqlite3 database with tasks and commandline options for the build on platforms mentioned in `.sai.json`.
    Pushes to branches beginning with `_` are ignored by Sai, even if they have a valid `.sai.json`; this allows casual sharing of trees via the same git